 In the Government reshuffle in July 2014, I was promoted to be Attorney General, chief legal adviser to the government.
 The role also oversees the Crown Prosecution Service, the Serious Fraud Office and Her Majesty’s Crown Prosecution Service Inspectorate.

-On 9th July 2018 I was appointed as Secretary of State at the Department for Digital, Culture, Media and Sport.
+I served as Secretary of State at the Department for Digital, Culture, Media and Sport from 9th July 2018 until the new Prime Minister took office on 24th July 2019.